Rear area postal service

 ANZIN (2nd Army) to PERUWELZ (Belgian General Government, district of ATH), June 1917.
 Letter examined by the Bergverwaltung of VALENCIENNES and sent by mistake to Postüberwachungsstelle n° 40 (6th Army) instead of Postüberwachungsstelle n° 39 (2nd Army).
 When it arrived in TOURNAI, it was returned to VALENCIENNES (marked "Irrläufer b.
 P.Ü.St 40").
 After a military postal check (stamp "Geprüft P.Ü.St."), it was directed to ATH.

-We do not know why so few letters from this period bear the wording "Irrläufer".
+We do not know why so few letters from this period bear the wording "Irrläufer" (Missent).
 Nor do we know why sometimes the 6th Army agreed to examine certain letters to PERUWELZ and other times not, as in the case of this letter.

 From June 1917, we find letters which more systematically bear the stamp of the civil commissioner of ATH.